core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support:
 : YES

 The group and endpoint lookup return registration resources which can only be manipulated by the registering endpoint.
-Examples of group and endpoint lookup belong to the management aspects of the RD and are shown in {ep-gp-lookup}.
+Examples of group and endpoint lookup belong to the management aspects of the RD and are shown in {{ep-gp-lookup}}.
 The resource lookup examples are shown in this section.

 ##  Resource lookup examples